tyler569/nightingale/README.md

 `make run` runs that iso in qemu

 `make debug` runs qemu with `-s -S`, meaning it will wait for a connection from gdb on (by default) localhost:1234.
 The .gdbinit file in this directory automatically configures gdb to connect to this qemu backend and load the kernel symbols when it is opened.

-Inspiration and tutorials are currently cited in source files - that which was taken from tutorials will be reimplemented by me at some point

 Tasks
 -----

-- Write to the screen - done
-- GDI and IDT - done
-- Accept input without crashing - done
+- Resolve virtual memory -> physical address
+- Allocate physical memory
-- memory allocation for kernel
+- Map virtual memory
+- Create a heap
+- Create a Rust allocator crate and unlock heap-allocated types (Box, etc.)
-- scheduler for kernel threads
+- Use the framebuffer for something useful
-- userspace
+- See what happens from there

 What this project is
 --------------------